mlhartme/maven-dockerbuild-plugin/README.md

 * `library` to point to get groupId of your Dockerbuilds.
 * `image` to start with your Docker registry and to match your naming conventions

-If you don't use a suitable parent, yuu can also add it directly to your module, but make sure to properly merge it with the usage configuration below.
+If you don't manage a separate parent pom, yuu can also add it directly to your module, but make sure to properly merge it with the usage configuration below.

 ## Usage

-Assuming you parent pom is set up as described above, you can start build images by adding
+Assuming your parent pom is set up as described above, you can start build images by adding

       <plugin>
         <groupId>net.oneandone.maven.plugins</groupId>
         <artifactId>dockerbuild</artifactId>
         <configuration>
-          <dockerbuild>vanilla-war</dockerbuild>
+          <dockerbuild>tomcat-war</dockerbuild>
           <arguments>
           </arguments>
         </configuration>